 Introduction

-As Joseph (2011) illustrates, the concept of growth following adversity is not new.
+While research into growth has recently gained momentum within the field of sport and exercise psychology, Joseph (2011) illustrates that the overall concept of growth following adversity is not new.
 Instead, the narrative of growth has provided the structure for many long-standing mythological stories, folktales, and popular early literature.
 Such stories have been framed by the shattering effects of adversity, the negative life changes incurred, and the heroic journey to emerge from the experience as physically, morally, and/or psychologically stronger.
 Yet these narratives are not only confined to historical and literary stories.
 Indeed, researchers in sport and exercise psychology have recently begun to illuminate the potential that sport and exercise may hold for promoting growth after adversity.
 For example, researchers have explored how growth has been experienced through participation in a variety of sports including dragon boat racing (McDonough et al. 2011), mountain climbing (Burke and Utley 2013), boxercise (Hefferon et al. 2012), and elite sports performance (Day 2013).
-For the purposes of this study, we use the terms sport and exercise interchangeably, defining these as any structured physical exertion, including both competitive and non-competitive experiences
+For the purposes of this study, we use the terminology sport and exercise.
+This terminology is used in reference to any structured physical exertion, including both competitive and non-competitive experiences and excluding incidental physical activity (e.g., physical activity at work) and physical activity for utilitarian purposes (e.g., walking for transport).

 This recent amelioration of research focusing on growth has provided a strong foundation for understanding the role played by sport and exercise after a range of adverse events.
-Specifically, researchers have used a qualitative approach to understand what sport participation means after a life threatening illness such as cancer (Burke and Sabiston 2010), acquired disability (Day and Wadey 2016), spinal cord injury (Crawford et al. 2014), sports injury (Wadey et al. 2011), and a range of adversities experienced as an athlete (Galli and Reel 2012).
+Specifically, researchers have used a qualitative approach to understand what sport participation means after a life threatening illness such as cancer (Burke and Sabiston 2010), acquired disability (Day and Wadey 2016), spinal cord injury (Crawford et al. 2014), sports-related injury (Wadey et al. 2011), and a range of adversities experienced as an athlete (Galli and Reel 2012).
 The common factor in these studies is that participants could describe at least one aspect of their lives that had improved following their experience of adversity or trauma.
-For some, while participation in sport had caused adversity (i.e., sports injury), their continued rehabilitation and return to sport allowed them to perceive benefits (e.g., Wadey et al. 2011), for others participation in sport provided a deliberate strategy to thrive after the trauma associated with disability or illness (e.g., Day and Wadey 2016).
+For some, while participation in sport had caused adversity (i.e., sports-related injury), their continued rehabilitation and return to sport allowed them to perceive benefits (e.g., Wadey et al. 2011), for others participation in sport or exercise provided a deliberate strategy to thrive after the trauma associated with disability or illness (e.g., Day and Wadey 2016).